+Corequisite: EATM 13A or EATM 13B

-Prerequisite: EATM 13A Class Hours: 3-9 laboratory
+Class Hours: 3-9 laboratory

 A number of projects will be offered, each with an emphasis in a different area of the animal industry.
 This will allow students to gain more experience in an area of particular interest.
 Work will consist of field experience with professionals.
 May be taken four (4) times for